Semileptonic neutral current decays of $\Xi_b$ with dileptons or dineutrinos in the final state: Numerical Results

 It is of considerable interesting to compare our form factors with the corresponding results of QCD sum rules presented in~\cite{Azizi:2011mw}.
 Note that the authors in~\cite{Azizi:2011mw} adopt a parametrization for the form factors that differs from ours.
 After converting their results into our conventions according to the definitions in Eqs.~(\ref{eq:Weinberg}) and~(\ref{eq:helicity0}), we obtain the following central values:

 for the $\Xi_b\to \Xi$ transition, and

 for the $\Xi_b\to \Sigma$ transition.
 In general, our form factors have the same signs as those in Ref.~\cite{Azizi:2011mw}, except for $g_0^T(0)$ in the $\Xi_b \to \Sigma$ transition.
 For the $\Xi_b \to \Xi$ channel, the magnitudes of their form factors are approximately a factor of two smaller than our predictions listed in Table~\ref{tab:form1}.
 Moreover, the discrepancies between our results for the $\Xi_b \to \Sigma$ transition and those given in Eq.~(\ref{eq:form22}) are particularly pronounced.
 As expected from the heavy-quark limit~\cite{Mannel:1990vg}, the form factors $f_{2,3}$ and $g_{2,3}$ should be suppressed relative to the dominant contributions $f_1$ and $g_1$.
 However, as evident from Eq.~(\ref{eq:form22}), the magnitudes of $f_{2,3}$ and $g_{2,3}$ exceed those of $f_1$ and $g_1$ by factors of about $2$--$3$.
-In addition, the four tensor form factors exhibit substantial variations; in particular, $g_0^T(0)$ is negative, which is inconsistent with the endpoint relations in Eqs.~(\ref{eq:FFC1}) and~(\ref{eq:app}).
+In addition, the four tensor form factors exhibit substantial variations; in particular, $g_0^T(0)$ is negative, which is inconsistent with the end point relations in Eqs.~(\ref{eq:FFC1}) and~(\ref{eq:app}).
 These unexpected features call for further investigation.
 We also anticipate that additional theoretical studies of these form factors will help to improve our understanding of these weak baryonic decays.
 With the form factors at hand, we are now in a position to investigate the decay branching fractions and angular observables, which will be discussed in the following subsections.

-\subsection{Decay Branching Fractions and LFU Ratios}
+\subsection{Decay branching fractions and LFU Ratios}